Harmony-Within-Us/old.hrt.info/README.md

 Contributions to HRT.info are welcome!
 If you have information, resources, or updates that can benefit the community, please read our [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.

 If you are not familiar with editing or coding, you can also open an issue on the [GitHub Issues](https://github.com/harmony-within-us/hrt.info/issues) page to report any suggestions or concerns.

-## Translation

-HRT.info is available in multiple languages.
-We use [CrowdIn](https://crowdin.com/project/hrtinfo) for translations.
-If you'd like to contribute to translating HRT.info, visit our [CrowdIn Project](https://translate.hrt.info).

 ## Disclaimer